Return to Work – Employer Restrictions

-Public Act 97-0968 provides that a SURS-covered employer contribute to SURS if it employs an “affected annuitant” on or after August 1, 2013.
+Public Act 97-0968 provides that a SURS-covered employer is to make a contribution to SURS if it employs an “affected annuitant” on or after Aug.
+1, 2013.
 The contribution will be equal to the affected annuitant’s annualized retirement annuity payable on the day in which the employer has employed the affected annuitant.

-Once you become an affected annuitant, you will remain an affected annuitant unless you suspend your retirement annuity and return to active service.
-Upon resuming retirement, you will return to affected annuitant status.
+Once an affected annuitant, the annuitant remains an affected annuitant unless he or she suspends the pension and returns to active service.
+Upon resuming retirement, the annuitant returns to affected annuitant status.

 Public Act 97-0968 does not apply to the Retirement Savings Plan or to Portable Lump Sum Retirement recipients.

 An employed annuitant would become an affected annuitant on the first day of an academic year following the academic year in which the annuitant initially meets the following conditions:

 - Receives compensation during an academic year beginning after Aug.
 1, 2013, that is greater than 40 percent of the highest annual rate of earnings earned prior to retirement, and

 - Receives an annuity of at least $833.33 per month ($10,000 per year) in the academic year containing June 1, 2015, and any academic year thereafter.

 Compensation received solely from federal, foundation, trust, or corporate funds, or state grants in which the principal investigator is named, does not apply toward affected annuitant status.